Vision

 The development of Crow Eye is structured into three progressive phases to ensure a stable, scalable, and research-aligned forensic engine.

-🔹 Phase 1 – Core Parsers & Timeline GUI (Current Phase)
+• 🔹 Phase 1 – Core Parsers & Timeline GUI

-🔹 Phase 2 – Correlation Engine, Evasion Detection & Plugin System
+• 🔹 Phase 2 – Correlation Engine, Evasion Detection & Plugin System (Current Phase)

-Expand the tool into a scalable forensic platform.
+Expand the engine into a scalable forensic platform.
 Implement disk image parsing (E01/RAW), a REST API, and multi-system timeline correlation.
 Add centralized dashboards, SDK documentation, community tools, and cross-host investigation capabilities.

 If you're interested in supporting or collaborating on any of these stages, please get in touch.